MonashDeepNeuron/HPC-Training/README.md

 ## Code of Conduct, License & Contributing

 Refer to the [Code of Conduct](/CODE_OF_CONDUCT.md) and the [License](/LICENSE) for this repository for the expected behavior of contributors and users of the repository.
-If you have any concerns reach out to me (Tyler Swann) on Teams or follow standard M procedures for issues you are having within the team, branch or MDN.
+If you have any concerns, open a discussion or contact the appropriate members of Monash DeepNeuron.
 If you wish to contribute, follow the [contributing guide](/CONTRIBUTING.md).